faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- implict arguments in rules should be explicitly given by braces
 - type classes are not supported
+- top level object language lets should be at the end
 - pattern matching compiled to object level constructs is not supported
+- object level recursion compiled to object level constructs is not supported
 - there is no module system
+- foralls for functions and constructors should be explicitly given
-- support multiple object codes simultaneously
+- no support for multiple object codes
-- Bugs caused by not checking unsupported language constructs.
-  The compiler may go into infinite loop because of this.
-- top level object language lets should be at the end
+- missing check that pattern matching is not allowed on object language constructors
+- missing check that the main expression should be Code in staging mode
 - local definitions are not supported
 - local do notation is not supported
-- user defined operator precedences are not supported
 - recursive definitions are not properly printed
-- object level functions should be eta-expanded
 - closed data types and closed functions are not supported
 - sharing between values are sometimes lost during printing
-- flexible values cannot be refined to Pi types
-- no pruning during metavariable solving
 - types are not shown in printed output
 - implicit/explicit distinction of lambdas and applications are missing
 - multiline comments interferes with layout rules
 - string literal printing is not the inverse of the string literal parsing
 - desugared `(a b : c)` does not share `c`
+- user defined operator precedences are not supported

 ## Performance